-If you watched any road cycling coverage last year, there is a good chance you saw this bike in a very prolific advert featuring a comedically dubbed Rui Costa riding in Majorca describing it as “M.O.R.E. bike”.
+If you watched any road cycling coverage last year, there is a good chance you saw the Merida Reacto Team E in a very prolific advert featuring a comedically dubbed Rui Costa riding in Majorca describing it as “M.O.R.E. bike”.
 And so the obvious question arises: is the top-of-the-range model from the Taiwanese brand actually ‘more’ bike?

-You may not realise, but Merida are actually Taiwan’s second largest bicycle manufacturer.
+You may not realise, but Merida is actually Taiwan’s second largest bicycle manufacturer.
 This is the bike that has been used by the Lampre Merida Pro team since 2014.
 Although, they will use lighter, tubular wheels than the alloy/carbon clinchers supplied on this version.
-The stats do point to this being ‘more bike.’
-In 2012 the Lampre team did not score any victories, but with the Reacto in 2014 they scored 14 victories!
-Is this in part down to using a superior bike?
-We will try and find out.

-Riders often complain of maintenance issues with bottom bracket mounted brakes, so we will pay close attention to this during the test.
-Aerodynamics aside, not having the rear brake mounted on the stays results in a very tidy and striking rear end that looks incredibly stiff.
+I cleaned the bike regularly, but if you are the kind of rider who doesn’t have either the time or inclination to clean your bike often then issues may arise.
+Aerodynamics aside, not having the rear brake mounted on the stays results in a very tidy and striking rear end that is incredibly stiff.

 The wheels are Fulcrum Red Wind C50s.
-We are not sure about the look of these wheels, on a bike that is already strewn with logos everywhere you look, but they will no doubt provide some aero benefit.
+I am not sure about the look of these wheels, on a bike that is already strewn with logos everywhere you look, but they no doubt provide some aero benefit.
 They are however heavy, weighing a reported 1755g a pair.
 Adorning the weighty wheels are the ever reliable and top performing Continental GP4000s.